-B. DISPERSION OF BIDS IN AUCTION 7
+B. DISPERSION OF BIDS IN AUCTION 8

-In the 2010 vintage offering, bids were submitted for a large quantity of allowances relative to the available supply, and the bids were widely dispersed across both compliance entities and non-compliance entities.
+In the 2010 vintage offering, bids were submitted by a large number of entities, and the bids were widely dispersed across both compliance entities and non-compliance entities.
 These are both positive indicators regarding the competitiveness of the auction.

-A small number of allowances were also auctioned in advance for the 2013 vintage year, with nine compliance entities or their affiliates submitting bids to purchase 98 percent of the available supply of allowances.
+A small number of allowances were also auctioned in advance for the 2013 vintage year, with ten compliance entities or their affiliates submitting bids.
 In our review of the bids and the qualification process, we found no material evidence of anti-competitive conduct or significant barriers to participation.

 The following figure summarizes the quantities of allowances for which bids were submitted in the two offerings.
-In the 2010 vintage offering, most of the bidders that submitted bids for a large quantity of allowances (e.g., at least 2 million tons which is 5 percent of the available supply) were compliance entities (or their affiliates).
-Overall, compliance entities accounted for 82 percent of the quantity of allowances for which bids were submitted in the 2010 vintage offering.
-Relative to the available supply of allowances, the quantity of allowances for which bids were submitted was slightly smaller than in the previous four auctions.
-However, the absolute quantity of allowances for which bids were submitted (over 90 million) was higher than in the previous four auctions.
+In the 2010 vintage offering, all of the bidders that submitted bids for a large quantity of allowances (e.g., at least 2 million tons or 5 percent of the available supply) were compliance entities or their affiliates.
+Overall, compliance entities accounted for 90 percent of the quantity of allowances for which bids were submitted in the 2010 vintage offering.
+The quantity of allowances for which bids were submitted decreased from 2.3 times the available supply in Auction 7 to 1.3 times the available supply in Auction 8.

-In the 2013 vintage offering, the quantity of allowances for which bids were submitted by compliance entities increased 31 percent from Auction 6.
-No non-compliance entities participated in the 2012 and 2013 vintage offerings of Auction 5, Auction 6, and Auction 7.
+In the 2013 vintage offering, the quantity of allowances for which bids were submitted was 1.2 times the available supply.
+All of the bids were submitted by compliance entities in the 2013 vintage offering.

-In addition to demand exceeding supply by 2.3 to 1, the bid quantities were widely distributed among the 51 bidders in the 2010 vintage offering.
-The concentration of bids, using the Herfindahl-Hirschman Index ("HHI"), was very low at 710 in the 2010 vintage offering.
-Fewer entities submitted bids in the 2013 vintage offering, leading the concentration of bids to be substantially higher (2099).
+The bid quantities were widely distributed among the 43 bidders in the 2010 vintage offering.
+The concentration of bids, using the Herfindahl-Hirschman Index ("HHI"), was low at 992 in the 2010 vintage offering.
+Fewer entities submitted bids in the 2013 vintage offering, leading the concentration of bids to be substantially higher (1890).
 The HHI is a standard measure of concentration calculated by squaring each entity's share and then summing the squares across all entities (hence, the index ranges from 0 to 10,000).
 In this report, firms that are involved in the management of a budget source may be categorized as compliance entities even if they do not have stock ownership in the source.